lurchmath/lde/docs/phase10-declarations.md

    then the variable at the start of it is declared?)
  * Examples (structures in which you declare all manner of stuff that doesn't bleed out)

+## Goal

- * This enables: predicate logic in standard math notation, and many other math topics
+This enables: predicate logic in standard math notation, and many other math topics

+## Status

+This phase has not yet been implemented.
+Once it has been implemented, its contents will be documented in the API Documentation available from the navigation menu at the top of this site.